 Concentration in Interprofessional Education

-The Concentration in Interprofessional Education is a unique opportunity available to students at Pacific University.
-Students who pursue interprofessional education experiences, beyond the standards required for graduation by their degree program, can apply for this formal recognition.
-The Concentration is documented on transcripts as a specialization that emphasizes competencies gained in interprofessional education, which is beneficial in a competitive job market.
+The Concentration in Interprofessional Education is available to Pacific University students who pursue interprofessional experiences beyond what is required by their degree program.
+This formal recognition is documented on transcripts as a specialization, indicating that students have gained specific competencies in interprofessional education.

 - The Interprofessional Competence Course (IPC): Foundations of Interprofessional Practice (CHP 415-515)